FAQs - Porters Peak, Nova Scotia. Glamping Getaway.

 • Keep flammable materials at a safe distance from the fire.

-• Only use designated firepits for campfires and ensure they are completely extinguished before leaving the area.
+• Only use designated campfire firepits and ensure they are completely extinguished before leaving the area.

 Pet Guidelines